 The TPR valve is one of the many things we look at during our inspections.
-It’s also one of the missing safety devices we seem to write up regularly.
+It’s also one of the missing safety devices we seem to write up all to regularly.

 The correct way to terminate the valve is to install a 3/4″ pipe straight down to within 6″ of the floor, that’s it.

-So, why do we see some of the most amazing plumbing with pipes bent around the tank and then down with multiple right angle connectors, reduced to 1/2″ pipe, connected to a main drain, going up into attics or even a garden hose?
+So, why do we see some of the most amazing plumbing with pipes bent around the tank and then down with multiple right angle connectors.
+Pipes reduced to 1/2″ pipe, connected to a main drain, going up into attics or even a garden hose?

-Most of these solutions, which are not safe or legal, cost more than the correct straight pipe (Available at all big hardware stores for about $5).
+Most of these solutions, which are not safe or legal, cost more than the correct straight pipe (available at all big hardware stores for about $10).

 There must be a pipe on the valve